caketaster/mildew-detection/README.md

 - Learning rate information was gained from [the Neptune AI blog](https://neptune.ai/blog/how-to-choose-a-learning-rate-scheduler), and [machinelearningmastery](https://machinelearningmastery.com/using-learning-rate-schedules-deep-learning-models-python-keras/)
 - Confusion Matrix code was adapted from [marsja.net](https://www.marsja.se/seaborn-confusion-matrix-how-to-plot-and-visualize-in-python/)

-- The text for the Home page was taken from Wikipedia Article A.
-- Instructions on how to implement form validation on the Sign-Up page were taken from [Specific YouTube Tutorial](https://www.youtube.com/).
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/).

 ### Media
 - The CRISP-DM image used in the readme was taken from [researchgate.net](https://www.researchgate.net/publication/341627969_CSMAS_Improving_Multi-Agent_Credit_Scoring_System_by_Integrating_Big_Data_and_the_new_generation_of_Gradient_Boosting_Algorithms)
 - The photos used for the app detector are from Google Image Search (keywords: cherry leaf, cherry leaf mildew).

-# TO DO
-- credits and acknowledgements
-- do a bit of refactoring and add more notes to functions

-Think: CRISP-DM, AGILE - justify decisions made using these frameworks
-model: tested: adam, adagrad, SGD, Adadelta, Nadam, RMSProp

-quote from video (re: base CI model for malaria detection): Convolution layers are used to select the dominant pixel value from the non-dominant pixels in images using filters whereas the max-pooling layers reduce the size of image by extracting only the dominant pixels within the pool size.
-This reduced image only contains the dominant feature of the image.
-The combination of these two layers removes the nonessential part of the image and reduces complexity, therefore providing more accuracy.
-Here, in our model, we have used filters of a 3 by 3 matrix and their numbers are varied from 32 to 64, the pool size for the max-pooling layer is a 2 by 2 matrix.
-The input image shape in the first convolution layer is served as the average image shape from the data visualization video.
-As well as this, the flatten layer is used to flatten the matrix into a vector, which means a single list of all values, and to feed it into a dense layer.
-The dense layer then does the mathematical operation and gives the output.
-In our model, we have used 128 nodes in one of our Dense layers, and 1 node in the output dense layer, because we want single output at a time using the sigmoid activation function.
-This output activation function defines the probabilistic result.
-Finally, the Dropout layer is used in this network to drop 50 percent of the nodes to avoid overfitting the model.
-We use a combination of all these layers to develop a convolution neural network, which we will use in the final prediction tasks.
-The activation function in the output layer is sigmoid.
-The loss, optimizer, and metrics used in the model compiler are binary cross-entropy, adam, and accuracy respectively.
-These three hyperparameters along with the activation function of the output layer which control the classification and regression problems.

-tweaking: relu, adam, kernel_size, filters
-> For binary classification, we use binary cross-entropy as the loss function, *adam, rmspro, SGD or any other function as an optimizer* and accuracy as metrics, along with sigmoid as an activation function in the output layer (1 node instead of the 2 needed for softmax).

-Hyperparameters tune the model parameters so that we can control the performance of the model.
-In our model, we have used dropout, loss, optimizer, and nodes in the dense layer as the hyperparameter that can be tuned to control the model performance.
-However, *the selection of the optimum hyperparameter value is a trial and error type method.
-Hence, we use different model tuning functions present in the Keras packages.* I recommend reading more about hyperparameter tuning in TensorFlow and Keras on your own and trying to tune models later to see their effect.
-One more piece of information about convolution neural network performance tuning is that *we use transfer learning techniques which are trained layers of neural networks.
-Read more about transfer learning on Tensorflow and Keras documentation to learn more about this technology*.